wtnwin111/interview/README.md

     2) Given a real number between 0 and 1, that is passed in using a double, write code to print the binary representation.
        Assume the binary form have 32 bit, overflow one return "OVERFLOW"
     3) Given an integer, print the next smallest and next largest number that have the same number of 1 bits in their binary representation
+    4) Given an integer, write code get the integer which binary format is the reverse of the given integer.